hashtagify/redis-migrate-keys/README.md

 Redis Migrate Keys
 ==================

-A node.js script to migrate keys from one Redis instance to onother one
+A node.js script to migrate keys from one Redis instance to onother one.

 Installation
 ------------

-Just copy the script in some folder and ensure that the "node_redis" module is available (npm install redis), better if together with hiredis
+Just copy the script in some folder and ensure that the "node_redis" module is available (npm install redis), better if together with hiredis.

 Usage
 -----

-1. Customize the `redis_from` and `redis_to` variables with data of your two instances.
-The "from" instance can have authentication, but the "to" one can't.
+1. Customize the `redis_from` and `redis_to` variables with the data of your two instances.
+The "from" instance can have authentication, but the "to" one can't
-1. Customize the `patterns` variable with the patterns you want to migrate
+1. Customize the `patterns` variable with the patterns you want to migrate.
+The patterns must be in the form understood by the `keys` redis command
 1. Save and launch the script

 The script will iterate on each key matched by each pattern and migrate it; this will happen in sequence.
 Depending on your setup, it could be better to launch more instances of the script, each one with different patterns, to parallelize the execution.

+Keep in mind that the `keys` command is blocking and can take a long time, so executing it on a production, live instance isn't a good idea.
+Two possible solutions are:

+*   Create a slave instance of the source, and use that as redis_from
+*   If you can't create a new slave, and if it is acceptable to block the production instance for some seconds, you can split the pattern in many smaller sub-patterns (eg "patterna*", "patternb*" ... "patternz*")

 License
 -------